trippixn963/QuranBot/docs/ARCHITECTURE.md

     runs-on: ubuntu-latest
     if: github.ref == 'refs/heads/main'
     steps:
-      - name: Deploy to VPS with Barakah
+      - name: Deploy with Blessings
         run: |
           echo "Deploying with Islamic principles of excellence and service"
           # Deployment script with Islamic mindfulness